DDXPP/CMSC838C_Final_Project_Shopping_Battle/README.md

 # CMSC838C Final Project - Shopping Battle

-After cloning this repo, please download the [lighting data](https://drive.google.com/file/d/18AqXIRFzW7ufsJJX40VOXc9PYOexJoXU/view?usp=share_link) and import it.
+To import the lighting data, please download the [lighting data](https://drive.google.com/drive/folders/1XmjJS1-bC0UMmmgQ37plzQO2NDo-EUVX?usp=sharing) and import it in Unity.
+Alternativelt, open the project in Unity Editor, then go to Window → Rendering → Lighting, and click "Generate Lighting".